Subspace Ordering for Maximum Response Preservation in Sufficient Dimension Reduction: Real Data Applications

 This real-data application highlights an important limitation of ordering by eigenvalue magnitude.
-Although larger eigenvalues typically correspond to directions of greater variability and are often assumed to capture more information, this assumption generally does not hold in practice.
-In this case, the \textit{SAVE} subspace associated with the largest eigenvalue did exhibit greater overall variance than the \(SAVE_{F}\) subspace.
-However, this increased variance arose because the eigenvector corresponding to the largest eigenvalue was sparse and effectively projected the data onto two distinct spans.
-In contrast, the \(F_{j}\) criterion considered meaningful variability relative to the response and predictors, which yielded a subspace that captured a more informative structure than just incidental variability.
+Although larger eigenvalues typically correspond to directions with greater variability in the data and are often assumed to capture more information, this assumption generally does not hold in practice.
+In this application, the data did in fact exhibit greater overall variability in the \textit{PCA} subspace associated with the largest eigenvalue than in the first \(PCA_{F}\) subspace.
+However, this increased variability arose because the eigenvector corresponding to the largest eigenvalue was sparse and effectively projected the data onto two distinct spans.
+In contrast, the \(F_{j}\) criterion considered meaningful variability relative to the response and predictors, which yielded a subspace that captured a more informative structure than just incidental variance.